logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

     if member_of_internal_com() AND not member_of_root() {
         if childcommittee (vote.voter) {
             collection[vote.block].append(vote)
+        } else {
+            # Q: not returning here would mean it's extremely easy to
+            # trigger building a new vote in the following branches
+            return;
         }

-        # Q: this means that we send a message for every incoming
-        # message after the threshold has been reached, i.e. a vote
-        # from a node in the leaf committee can trigger
-        # at least height(tree) messages.
         if supermajority(collection[vote.block]){
             # Q: should we send it to everyone in the committe?
             let self_vote = build_vote();